Hiking Adventures, National Parks, Road Trip from Phoenix, Travel

 Musical Instrument Museum

 One of my very favorite top things to do in Phoenix is visit the musical instrument museum, the largest musical instrument museum in the world.
 The museum has over 15,000 musical instruments representing around 200 countries from all inhabited continents.
 The museum is expertly designed to lead visitors from one country to another, showcasing instruments from those areas, and also features videos with musicians playing the native instruments.
-Visitors can enjoy sounds from the instruments via headsets that are automatically activated while visitors check out exhibits.
+Visitors can enjoy sounds from the instruments via headsets that are automatically activated as visitors approach exhibits.
 I was impressed with how the music would fade out as you walked away from the exhibit.
 I was absolutely astounded by how many different instruments there are in this world.

 There’s also a theatre on site which holds concerts occasionally as well as special exhibits for some musical artists such as Elvis Presley, John Lennon, or Taylor Swift.
 There’s another gallery where visitors can touch and try to play some of the instruments.
 This incredible museum is open daily from nine till five.
 Be sure to go online to reserve your timed tickets in advance.
 Entrance price is $20 for general entry $15 for teens ages 13 through 19 and $10 for children four through 12.